makerdao/community/governance/polls/Increase Spark D3M Maximum Debt Ceiling to 1.2B - January 8, 2024.md

 ## Review

-The community can vote in this poll to express support or opposition to increasing the Spark [D3M](https://manual.makerdao.com/module-index/module-dai-direct-deposit) [Maximum Debt Ceiling](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line) by 400M from **800M** to **1.2B**.
+The community can vote in this poll to express support or opposition to making the following parameter change to the Spark Protocol [DAI Direct Deposit Module (D3M)](https://manual.makerdao.com/module-index/module-dai-direct-deposit) on SparkLend Ethereum:

+- Increase the DIRECT-SPARK-DAI [Maximum Debt Ceiling](https://manual.makerdao.com/module-index/module-dciam#maximum-debt-ceiling-line)  by 400M DAI from 800M DAI to **1.2B DAI**.

 Please review the discussion [thread](https://forum.makerdao.com/t/spark-spell-proposed-changes/23298) to help inform your position before voting.